desireereid196/GenAI_Project/README.md

     - Slightly lower BERTScore than the most common caption in P/R but more image-relevant.

 4. **Beam Search (k=5):**
     - Generates captions by exploring multiple likely caption sequences at each timestep rather than committing to the single best word (as in greedy decoding).
-Maintains the top k most probable partial sequences (beams) throughout generation, expanding and pruning them based on cumulative log-probability.
+    - It maintains the top k most probable partial sequences (beams) throughout generation, expanding and pruning them based on cumulative log-probability.
     - Further improves upon greedy decoding, especially in BLEU-4 and BERTScore F1.
     - Indicates better fluency and more semantically aligned caption generation.
     - Best overall performance across metrics, balancing precision and contextual accuracy.